scarborough-courtney/ohimanual/tutorials/update_pressures_resilience.md

 ### Explore local pressures

 Begin by exploring the pressures included in the global pressures matrix (`pressures_matrix.csv`).
-As illustrated below, pressures are either ecological or social, and are grouped into 6 categories: pollution, habitat destruction, fishing pressure, species pollution, climate change, and social pressures:
+As illustrated below, pressures are either ecological or social, and are grouped into 6 categories: pollution, habitat destruction, fishing pressure, species pollution, climate change, and social pressures.

 ![](./fig/pressure_categories.png)